 Internships provide you with valuable experience, networking opportunities and possibly offers of employment.
 The fashion industry used to be renowned for offering unpaid internships, but this has changed dramatically in recent years and unpaid opportunities are now unusual.
-Most interns are being paid at least the national minimum wage.
-The majority of internships last between one and three months, although some can take six months to a year to complete.
+Most interns are being paid at least the National Minimum Wage.
+The majority of internships last between one and three months, although some can last between six months to a year.

 There is a strong demand for stylists within image production teams, large retailers, the fashion and music industry, magazines and PR events.